robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 - --traj_folder_prefix: Prefix for the trajectory folder name

-After each run, the resulting trajectories are by default stored in the `trajectories/` folder.
+After each run, the resulting trajectories are stored in the `trajectories/` folder by default.
 To visualize all of the trajectories using matplotlib, execute the following command:
 ```bash
 python deceptive_polynomials/utils/plot_trajectories --folder trajectories